grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-http/response/response-clicklink---params.md

 ---
 title: 'Response.clickLink( [params] )'
 slug: 'response-clicklink'
-excerpt: 'Create and make a request corresponding to a link, found in the HTML of response, being clicked.'
+description: 'Create and make a request corresponding to a link, found in the HTML of response, being clicked.'
 ---

 # Response.clickLink( [params] )